containers/build/Documentation/subcommands/copy-to-dir.md

 # acbuild copy-to-dir

-`acbuild copy-to-dir` will copy any number of files and directories from the local filesystem into the ACI.
+`acbuild copy-to-dir` will copy any number of files and directories from the local filesystem into the image.

 It takes at least two arguments, where all but the final argument are paths on the host system.
-The final argument is a parent directory inside the ACI to place the files and directories in.
+The final argument is a parent directory inside the image to place the files and directories in.

-If the target directory doesn't exist in the ACI, it will be implicitly created (along with any necessary parent directories).
+If the target directory doesn't exist in the image, it will be implicitly created (along with any necessary parent directories).

 The following commands would do the same thing: